RobotLocomotion/drake/drake/doc/clion.rst

 ======================

 (We recommend using Bazel rather than CMake; see instructions below.
-**CAUTION**: the Bazel plugin does not necessarily work with the latest CLion.
-We have tested it up to CLion 2016.3.5 and it does not currently work with CLion 2017.1.)
+**CAUTION**: the latest Bazel plugin (version 2017.07.05.0.2) does not necessarily work with the latest CLion.
+We have tested it up to CLion 2017.1.3 and it does not currently work with CLion 2017.2)

 Installing CLion
 ----------------